 At the other end of the spectrum, The Blair Witch Project only took eight days of principal shooting while Clerks was filmed over 21 days straight.
 It should be noted that all of the movies mentioned here were critically and commercially successful.

+On average it can take anywhere from four to seven years to make an animated movie.
 Time varies for animated films because there are a few different ways to film an animated movie.
-Using computer-generated imagery (think of most Pixar movies) takes less time than stop-motion (“Isle of Dogs” or “Coraline”) or hand-drawn animation (Disney movies of yore).
+Using computer-generated imagery (think of most Pixar movies) takes less time than stop-motion (Isle of Dogs or Coraline) or hand-drawn animation (Disney movies of yore).

 However, animated films differ from live-action or a combination of the two.
 For example, does making Dora appear to spring from one jellyfish to another in Finding Nemo count as filming or an effect?
 For stop-motion films, does filming only mean when the individual shots are taken, or does it include the time it takes to slightly alter objects being filmed?

-This part of the production takes the most time, up to a year or more, especially if there were problems during filming.
-That’s why pre-production and having a strong producer is so important.
-They keep things on-schedule and on-budget.
-If those two aspects keep changing, chances are, the movie won’t be as good or “fully-realized” as it otherwise could have been.
+This part of the production takes the most time, anywhere from six months to a year or more, especially if there were problems during filming.
+That’s why pre-production and having a strong producer are so important.
+They keep things on schedule and on budget.
+If those two aspects keep changing, chances are, the movie won’t be as good or “fully realized” as it otherwise could have been.

 After principal photography has wrapped, the clock starts on post-production.
-This is when the editing takes place, any necessary re-shoots get shot, Foley artists go to work on sound effects, and the finishing touches are applied.
-If we go back to the building of a house, consider this the installation of flooring, cabinets, and getting it painted.
+This is when the editing takes place, any necessary re-shoots get shot, Foley artists go to work on sound effects, and visual effects are applied.
+If we go back to the building of a house, consider this the installation of flooring, attaching cabinets, and getting it painted.

 A good producer understands everything that goes into making a movie, from pre to production, to post.
 But it takes time to get the experience and skills it takes to become a producer on a feature film.
 Film Connection can help you get the foundation you’ll need to know what it takes to make a move from A to Z.